Special Needs Adoption in South Dakota: Subsidies, Tax Credits, and What to Expect

 Lutheran Social Services of South Dakota and other post-adoption support providers in the state offer ongoing services to adoptive families.
 The DSS has post-adoption services as well.
 Use them.

-The South Dakota Adoption Process Guide includes a dedicated section on adoption assistance — how to prepare for the negotiation, what the agreement must contain, and how to pursue a modification if your child's needs exceed what was initially agreed.
+The South Dakota Adoption Process Guide includes a dedicated section on adoption assistance — how to prepare for the negotiation and what to settle before finalization.

 Get Your Free South Dakota Adoption Quick-Start Checklist